Article · Feb 6, 2026

 When should I move from n8n Cloud to self-hosted n8n?

-Three signals.
-First, you have individual operations that genuinely cannot be chunked into sub-60-second units (long-running ML inference, video processing, large file transforms).
-Second, your monthly execution count is hitting Cloud Pro limits; self-hosted on a small VPS becomes cheaper above roughly 50,000 executions per month.
-Third, you need to run workflows longer than 40 minutes (large data migrations, multi-hour ETLs).
+When individual operations genuinely cannot be chunked into sub-60-second units (long-running ML inference, video processing, large file transforms).
+When your monthly execution count is hitting Cloud Pro limits (self-hosted on a small VPS becomes cheaper above roughly 50,000 executions per month).
+When you need workflows longer than 40 minutes for large data migrations or multi-hour ETLs.
 Until at least one of these is true, Cloud is usually the right call because it removes the operational surface of running n8n yourself.

 How big should each chunk be in the dispatcher-worker pattern?

 Size each chunk so that worker processing time is comfortably under 30 seconds, leaving headroom for transient slowness.
 For a Bubble.io upsert pipeline writing single records, that is typically 50-100 records per chunk.
 For an n8n workflow doing API calls with retries, 25-50.
 For pure JavaScript transforms with no network, 200-500.
-The right number is empirical: start at 50, time the worker, halve or double until you hit the 30-second target.
-Building this in as a parameter at the dispatcher level means you can tune without redesigning the workflow.
+Start at 50, time the worker, halve or double until you hit the 30-second target.
+Build chunk size as a parameter on the dispatcher so you can tune without redesigning the workflow.